 Please also contact Kate before the convention, if possible, if you require specific assistance or supports.
 Can-Con may not be able to accommodate all requests but we will do what we can to make sure everyone can attend and have a safe and enjoyable convention.

 Washrooms: The washrooms on the convention floor are accessible with push buttons inside and out, and large stalls.
 There is a non-pushbutton door between the area where the women’s washroom is and the main convention space; we will prop that door open during the convention.
 If you see it closed, please alert a con volunteer.
 Alternatively, there are washrooms on a mezzanine between the lobby and convention floor, but those washrooms are not accessible, and are on a landing halfway up a staircase.
+There are washrooms on the penthouse floor, with wheelchair-accessible stalls, but the doors to those washrooms do not have push buttons.
+If you use the penthouse washroom, please feel free to ask for assistance with the door from the elevator operator, or a Can-Con volunteer, or a friend.
+(And let’s all keep an eye out for anyone who needs a hand with those doors.)
 We expect that trans, non-binary and genderqueer attendees will use the washroom where they feel most comfortable without encountering harassment or rudeness; please see the Can-Con harassment policy for more.

 Hallways: There are couches and benches in the hallways; please be aware of attendees with mobility issues and make space.
 If you encounter a wait or queue that could create discomfort or medical concerns, please let a Can-Con volunteer know immediately and we will make sure to move you to the front of the line, offer you a chair and/or find a safer space.